CharlesNepote/Ecodiv-mobile/README.md

 Ecodiv export template 4 Zim-wiki
 ==============================

-## Introduction
+## Description
-The [Zim wiki](http://www.zim-wiki.org/) can export notebooks as websites (see the [Zim manual](http://zim-wiki.org/manual/Help/Export.html) for more information).
-It offers a number of nice templates for regular websites, webpages to be used in presentations, etc. A disadvantage of these default templates is that they are not really responsive, i.e., they do not adapt really well to different screen sizes.
-Here I provide a template that can be used to export your Zim notebook as a responsive website.
+Template to export your [Zim wiki](http://www.zim-wiki.org/) notebook as a website with mobile theme.
+See the [Zim manual](http://zim-wiki.org/manual/Help/Export.html) for more information on exporting your notebook.

-It uses jquery and jquerymobile to create responsive webpages with an index in a side panel.
-The webpages should therefore look good on your mobile device, but also reasonable on your desktop.
+The template uses jquery and jquerymobile to create responsive webpages with an index in a side panel.
+It is a mobile-first design which however also looks good on your desktop.
+The template offers some pointers to customize the design to fit the users need.

+## Version
+The current template has been updated to work with Zim 0.61.
+If you are using Zim 0.60 you (1) may want to consider upgrading your Zim, or (2) use the [Ecodiv60-mobile](https://github.com/ecodiv/Ecodiv60-mobile) template.

 ## Example
 For examples of websites created using this template, see: